Long-term prediction intervals with many covariates

 \section{Introduction}

-Prediction intervals (p.i. hereafter) help forecasters to access the uncertainty concerning the future values of time series.
-This has been a central topic of interest in analysis of time series from both theoretical and algorithmic point of view.
-The $k$-step ahead prediction of a time-series after observing $X_1, \ldots, X_t$ has been discussed from many different perspective.
-While estimation of the conditional mean $\IE(X_{n+k}|X_1,\ldots,X_n)$ has received most attention since \cite{11}; other approaches were also developed significantly in the last few decades, see \cite{20}, \cite{29}, \cite{18}, \cite{48}, \cite{31} \cite{33}, \cite{8}, \cite{17}, \cite{35}.
-On the other hand, viewing this problem as an applied scientist, evaluation of p.i.'s is challenging \citep[e.g.,][]{c93,ct03}, since a higher empirical coverage probability often comes with the cost of larger width, thus less precision.
-In this paper, we focus on the construction and evaluation of p.i.'s for a single univariate series using information from many predictors under a possibly high-dimensional linear model with a general error process.
-Moreover, the target for which we construct the p.i.'s is not a single future value of the univariate series, but a sum of its values over the entire forecasting horizon.
+Prediction intervals (PI hereafter) help forecasters to access the uncertainty concerning the future values of time series.
+This has been a central topic of interest in the analysis of time series from both theoretical and algorithmic point of view.
+The $k$-step ahead prediction of a time-series after observing $X_1, \ldots, X_t$ has been discussed from many different perspectives.
+While estimation of the conditional mean $\IE(X_{n+k}|X_1,\ldots,X_n)$ has received most of the attention since \cite{11}; other approaches were also developed significantly in the last few decades, see \cite{20}, \cite{29}, \cite{18}, \cite{48}, \cite{31} \cite{33}, \cite{8}, \cite{17}, \cite{35}.
+Nonetheless in the eye of an applied scientist, evaluation of prediction intervals ( PIs henceforth) is challenging \citep[e.g.,][]{c93,ct03}, since a higher empirical coverage probability often comes with the cost of larger width, thus less precision.
+In this paper, we focus on the construction and evaluation of PIs for a single univariate series using information from many predictors under a possibly high-dimensional linear model with a general error process.
+Moreover, the target for which we construct the PIs is not a single future value of the univariate series, but a sum of its values over the entire forecasting horizon.
 This setup has practical applications in telecommunication and data services, energy, and finance.
 The characteristic feature of these sectors is that data about sales, prices, or returns are collected with hourly frequency while the management is interested in predictions of aggregated volumes over horizon spanning several weeks or months.
 In the volatility forecasting of stock returns using popular ARCH/GARCH models, often aggregated (over time) mean squared error (AMSE) is an evaluation metric (See \citep{starica2003garch,subbarao2008,sayar2020} etc.).
 When it comes to predicting energy or electricity consumption, policy makers want to predict future usages for entire one month or several months ahead.
 The aggregated predictions help them in setting the price of such commodities.
 See some of the applications mentioned in \citet{zhou10}.
 Time-aggregation is also useful to arrive at strategic decisions made by trust funds, pension management and insurance companies, portfolio management of specific derivatives \citep{kw13} and assets \citep[see][]{bky16} among others.